AOEpeople/TT-CREW-APP/README.md

 4. `pnpm db:push`

 This will push the current Drizzle Migrations to the database.
 You only need to do this once initially, as well as when changes to the database schema are made.

-When migrating to a remote database, make sure that `sst dev` or `sst tunnel` is running, so that drizzle-kit can connect to the deployed vpc network.
+If you need to push migrations to a deployed stage, run `sst shell --stage your-stage` first, to connect to the actual environment and run the `pnpm db:push` command to connect to actual database instance.